lagoon-examples/.github/profile/README.md

 ## Demos [see all](https://github.com/search?q=topic%3Ademo+org%3Alagoon-examples&type=Repositories)
 Demos are one-off applications, intended to demonstrate how Lagoon works in a variety of Applications, Languages and Frameworks.
 They might not contain tests, usually aren't regularly updated, and generally are not suitable for extension into a site.

-There are a variety of demos [here](https://github.com/search?q=topic%3Ademo+org%3Alagoon-examples&type=Repositories),
+There are a variety of demos [here](https://github.com/search?q=topic%3Ademo+org%3Alagoon-examples&type=Repositories), some more complete and working than others.

 ## No Longer Maintained Demos, Examples and Templates
 - [Drupal9-varnish](https://github.com/lagoon-examples/drupal9-varnish) - As Drupal9-base, with Varnish 6 as an HTTP cache